Here we’ll be discussing the top 10 Richest African countries

-All figures are from the 2018 International Monetary Fund data.
+Below is a list of the richest countries in Africa in 2023.
+All figures are from the International Monetary Fund data.

 1. Equatorial Guinea – $34,865

-Topping the list is Equatorial Guinea, with an estimated population of more than 1 million people. located in Central Africa.
+Topping the list of the richest African countries by GDP, is Equatorial Guinea, with an estimated population of more than 1 million people. located in Central Africa.
 It is relatively small, covering only around 10,830 square miles.
 With a GDP per capita of $34,865.
 Equatorial Guinea ranks 136th on the UN’s Human Development Index.

 2. Seychelles – $28,172

 Seychelles made up of around 115 small islands, is an island country found in the Indian Ocean.
 With an estimated population of around 92,000, it has the smallest population of any country in Africa.
-Ranking as the second richest country in Africa, with a per capita GDP of $28,172.
-Fishing, tourism and processing of natural resources such as coconut is the country’s economy power house.
+Ranking as the second richest African country, with a per capita GDP of $28,172.
+Fishing, tourism, and the processing of natural resources such as coconut is the country’s economic powerhouse.

 3. Mauritius – $21,628

-Third on this list is Mauritius, got her independence in 1968.
-Mauritius is an island country located in the Indian Ocean off of the southeast coast of the African continent.
-The World Bank referred to Mauritius as an “upper middle income economy “.
+Third on this list is Mauritius, which got her independence in 1968.
+Mauritius is an island country located in the Indian Ocean off the southeast coast of the African continent.
+The World Bank referred to Mauritius as an “upper-middle-income economy “.
 With a population of around 1.3 million.
-The economy of Mauritius is greatly centered around tourism. its pleasant climate, beautiful beaches, and warm ocean water makes Mauritius Tourists destination. with a GDP per capita of $21,628.
+The economy of Mauritius is greatly centered around tourism. its pleasant climate, beautiful beaches, and warm ocean water make Mauritius a Tourist destination. with a GDP per capita of $21,628 making her amongst the top 10 richest African countries.

 4. Gabon – $19,266

-Gabon is located on the west African coast, bordering with Cameroon, the Republic of the Congo, and Equatorial Guinea, with an estimated population of around 1,475,000.
-The economy of Gabon centers around the oil industry. ranking fourth on this list with an average GDP of $19,266.
+Gabon is located on the west African coast, bordering Cameroon, the Republic of the Congo, and Equatorial Guinea, with an estimated population of around 1,475,000.
+The economy of Gabon centers around the oil industry.
+Gabon with an average GDP of $19,266. positions herself amongst the top 10 richest African countries.

 5. Botswana – $18,146